absolute-quantum/cats-blender-plugin/README.md

 ## Update Plugin
-There is an auto updater in the plugin so you don't have to keep checking for new version.
+There is an auto updater in the plugin so you don't have to keep checking for a new version.

 ![](https://i.imgur.com/ltcTRlR.png)

 ## Changelog

-#### 0.6.3
+#### 0.7.0
 - Added: mmd_tools is no longer required!
 Cats now automatically comes with it!
--- You should uninstall all previous versions of mmd_tools for the best results!
+  - You should uninstall all previous versions of mmd_tools for the best result!
--- If you want to use your own mmd_tools load it after Cats!
+  - If you want to use your own mmd_tools load it after Cats!
 - Changed: Updater: Now longer requires to hover over the buttons in order to update them
 - Changed: Updater: Better error handling

 #### 0.6.2
 - Added: Model: More models are now compatible (please report non working models to us)